dotnet/docs-maui/docs/android/emulator/troubleshooting.md

     Get-WindowsOptionalFeature -FeatureName HypervisorPlatform -Online
     ```

-    If the Hypervisor is not enabled, a message similar to the following example will be displayed to indicate that the state of HypervisorPlatform is **Disabled**:
+    If the Hypervisor isn't enabled, a message similar to the following example will be displayed to indicate that the state of HypervisorPlatform is **Disabled**:

     ```
     FeatureName      : HypervisorPlatform